-As a public funded organisation the National Audit Office has a duty to Parliament to be transparent in its business operations and outcomes.
+As a public funded organisation, the National Audit Office has a duty to Parliament to be transparent in its business operations and outcomes.
 We have consolidated here all our information regarding transparency, some of which are links through to more detailed pages.
-Privacy Statement Our privacy statement explains how the Comptroller and Auditor General and […]
+Privacy statement Our privacy statement explains how the Comptroller and Auditor General (C&AG) […]

 February 28, 2013